Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-5TxeF2BU7Yo.md

 ### Transcript

-> marv i think that says more about you than it does us dog yeah what are you implying here we're talking about literal holes yes
+> marv I think that says more about you than it does us dog yeah what are you implying here we're talking about literal holes yes